Krishx30/100-days-of-code/README.md

 - **Day12:**
   - Q23: Program to calculate library fine based on late days
   - Q24: Program to calculate electricity bill based on units consumed
+- **Day13:**
+  - Q25: Program to implement a basic calculator using switch-case for +, -, *, /, %
+  - Q26: Program to print numbers from 1 to n using loops